apache/spark/docs/monitoring.md

   - generatedMethodSize (histogram)
   - hiveClientCalls.count
   - sourceCodeSize (histogram)

+- namespace=PythonMetrics
+  - **notes:**
+    - These metrics are conditional to a configuration parameter:
+    `spark.metrics.pythonMetricsSource.enabled` (default is false).
+    - Time-based metrics are reported in nanoseconds.
+    - BytesReceivedFromWorkers
+    - BytesSentToWorkers
+    - FetchResultsTimeFromWorkers
+    - NumBatchesFromWorkers
+    - NumBatchesToWorkers
+    - PandasUDFReceivedNumRows
+    - PandasUDFSentNumRows
+    - WriteTimeToWorkers

 - namespace=plugin.\<Plugin Class Name>
   - Optional namespace(s).
 Metrics in this namespace are defined by user-supplied code, and